 If they didn’t have those heavenly hash browns, we might not be as motivated to desire Dunkin’ Donuts.
 But if you live in Dunkin’ territory, it’s likely you’ll land there one day.
 So we’ve listed a few substitution suggestions below for food and beverages which might satisfy some of your hunger.

 Keep in mind that speciality or seasonal beverages rely heavily on milk or cream for their richness, so they are not a good choice for vegans.

 We hope this guide will help you with how to order vegan at Dunkin’ Donuts!

 Check out our vegan bagels guide for more information about bagels!

 NOT Vegan at Dunkin’ Donuts: all donuts, munchkins, muffins, speciality drinks (not listed above), spreads, and smoothies, as well as the usual whipped cream, cream, milk, butter, eggs and meats.
 Also, both the Vanilla Chai and Hot Chocolate are NOT vegan.
 Both are created with a pre-made mix that includes both a milk derivative and a non-fat dry milk powder.

+Sure, you can get a little packet of peanut butter loaded with hydrogenated oils if you’d like (it’s vegan), but can’t we do better?
 Level-up your order by bringing your own add-ons!
 Here are a few ideas:

 It’s only a matter of time before vegan donuts land on the menu.
 That’s the direction all the big fast food chains are heading, and Dunkin’ Donuts knows the pressure is on.
 But meanwhile, we can always write to, call, or contact the managers of any location to make our requests.